 Gushan Daitian Temple, Chinese temple in Gushan District, Taiwan

-The temple was built in 1951 on land that had served earlier administrative purposes.
-Before becoming a place of worship, the site housed an elementary school and later the Kaohsiung City Government office.
+The temple was built in 1951 on a site that had previously been used as an elementary school and later as the Kaohsiung City Government office.
+The shift from civic to religious use reflects how quickly the city reshaped itself after the war.

 The community of curious travelers